-The ninth Sport in History Podcast brought to you by the British Society of Sport History in association with the Institute of Historical Research continues the summer interview season.
-This week Geoff is talking to the cricket historian Dr Richard Parry about cricket and the turbulent history of South Africa in the twentieth century.
+It’s the turbulent history of cricket and society in South Africa in the ninth Sport in History Podcast brought to you by the British Society of Sport History in association with the Institute of Historical Researc.
+This week Geoff talks to the cricket historian Dr Richard Parry.

 Rich – as he’s known to friends – talks about the relatively little known history of African cricket on the Rand from its origin in the late nineteenth century to the beginning of the apartheid state after the Second World War.
 In particular we discuss the role of cricket in efforts by the racist colonial state to enforce social control on African labour and the way in which at the same time cricket acted as a means of appropriating the ‘English game’ and transforming it into a vehicle for the social and financial advancement of black players of the game.